haesbaert/haesbaert.github.io/content/about.md

 [pf(4)](https://man.openbsd.org/pf.4),
 [pfsync(4)](https://man.openbsd.org/pfsync.4) as well as rewrite allocators, packet queues, drivers and more to scale with multiple cores.
-I also rewrote the whole interrupt handler layer of [Bitrig](https://www.bitrig.org) and implemented kernel preemption (it worked, I swear !)
+I also rewrote the interrupt handler layer of [Bitrig](https://www.bitrig.org) and implemented kernel preemption (it worked, I swear !).

 ## MirageOS